BMW 503: Reception

 After its introduction at the Frankfurt Motor Show in September 1955, the 503 began production in May 1956 with a selling price of DM29,500, while the 507 roadster sold for DM26,500 when it began production seven months later, twice the price that Hoffman had hoped for.

 Battista "Pinin" Farina, felt the 503 was superior in design to the 507, However, while neither the 503 nor the 507 sold well enough to earn a profit, the larger, more luxurious, more elegant, and more expensive 503 sold 412 units to the 507 roadster's 253.
 The problem with the 507 Roadster was that the performance did not match its looks or the price in the US market that was used to big V8 cars.
 Another difficulty for both cars was that Hoffman took fright at the very high price and cancelled his arrangement with BMW.
 Thus BMW had no dealership or servicing arrangements in the US which potential purchasers were wary about.
-Also there was still a marked reluctance of buyers from allied countries to buy cars from manufacturers who had comparatively recently been making weapons of war for Germany.
-These difficulties weren't helped by the teething problems of the hotted up V8 which had a tendency to overheat in city traffic, and run cool in winter.
-The Zenith carburettors also tended to overflow their float chambers with the potential of fire causing BMW to mount the carburettors on an alloy tray with a run off pipe to divert any excess fuel away from the exhausts.
-All these matters were taken care of during production.